Commodore Nutt: Preparations

-Lavinia's younger sister Minnie was much smaller than she was.
+Lavinia's younger sister, Minnie, was much smaller than she was.
 Barnum thought she would make a good match for Nutt.
 He asked Nutt to think about marrying Minnie.
 Nutt told Barnum he had little faith in women.
 He said that he would not marry "the best woman living".

 Barnum wanted Minnie and Nutt to go to the wedding as Lavinia and Thumb's bridesmaid and best man.
 Nutt refused.
 Later, Thumb himself asked Nutt to be his best man.
 Nutt accepted.
 He told Barnum, "It was not your business to ask me.
 When the proper person invited me, I consented."

 Barnum's "Fairy Wedding"

-Thumb and Lavinia were married at Grace Episcopal Church, New York City, on Tuesday 10 February 1863.
-Nutt and Minnie were best man and bridesmaid at the "Fairy Wedding".
+Thumb and Lavinia were married at Grace Episcopal Church, New York City, on Tuesday, 10 February 1863.
+Nutt and Minnie were the best man and bridesmaid at the "Fairy Wedding".
 Police stopped traffic as people gathered in the streets to see the arrival of the wedding party.
 The wedding was scheduled to start at noon, but the bride did not arrive until 12:30 pm.
 Barnum led the wedding party down the center aisle.

 Two thousand people were invited to the wedding.
 Mrs. John Jacob Astor, Mrs. William H. Vanderbilt, Mrs. Horace Greeley, and General Ambrose Burnside were there.
 Members of the church complained about the "marriage of mountebanks".
 They became irate when they were told they could not sit in their own pews.
 Much of the public curiosity about the marriage was based on an interest in the sexual mechanics of Thumb and Lavinia.
 Barnum did not encourage or discourage this interest.

 The wedding reception was held in the Metropolitan Hotel on Broadway at 3 pm.
 The four little members of the wedding party stood on top of a grand piano so they could be seen by everyone.
 Nutt gave Lavinia a diamond ring as a wedding present.
-Americans loved the wedding.
-It was welcome relief from the horrors and sorrows of the war.
+Americans loved the wedding, as it was a welcome relief from the horrors and sorrows of the Civil War.